asgardeo/asgardeo-tomcat-saml-agent/io.asgardeo.tomcat.saml.agent.sample/src/main/resources/configuration-catalog.md

 ### Single Logout URL
 **Property Name:** `SAML2.SLOURL`

-**Description:** In case Single Logout is enabled for the application, this parameter is mandatory.
+**Description:** In case Single Logout (SLO) is enabled for the application, this parameter is mandatory.
 In such cases , the Single Logout URL specifies the URL that is used for SLO.

 **Sample:**